ucsf-ckm/LightningTouch/README.md

 The copyright for Lightning Touch is owned by the Regents of the University of California.
 All rights reserved.

 Lightning Touch was written by Rich Trott at the [UCSF Library and Center for Knowledge Management](http://library.ucsf.edu).
 You can find him on Twitter: [@trott](http://twitter.com/trott)

+Lightning Touch started with a portion of [fastButtons](http://code.google.com/mobile/articles/fast_buttons.html) created and shared by Google and used according to terms described in the Creative Commons 3.0 Attribution License.